 |▲ Covid (required for some destinations)||Not available at HHWS (available at RiteAid, Walgreens, and most pharmacies)|

 |Schedule an appointment with HHWS or your primary care physician at least 60 days prior to departure for a consultation and prescriptions which should be filled at least 30 days prior to departure.|

 ♦ required by SAU ▲ required for entry to some countries ● strongly recommended by SAU/CDC

 1 CCS program costs are monies paid out for goods, services, and required activities on your experience and therefore, must be remitted in U.S. dollars per institution policy.

 2 Passport, trip cancellation insurance and immunization/medication costs are NOT included in the CCS program cost.

-3 An official record of complete childhood immunizations must be provided in order to participate in CCS or any study abroad program.
+3 An official record of complete childhood immunizations must be provided to HHWS in order to participate in CCS or any study abroad program.

 4 Prices are subject to change.
 Many insurance companies do not cover travel immunizations but do cover routine immunizations.
 Students are encouraged to check with their insurance provider to verify coverage.
 Students whose insurance covers these shots should obtain immunizations at their Primary Care Physician’s office or a local travel clinic.
-Immunization records with the student’s name clearly printed on the record may be faxed to the CCS office at (517) 750-1536.
+Immunization records with the student’s name clearly printed on the record may be faxed to the HHWS at 833-561-2587.